What to Look for in Stargazing Equipment: An Informed Buyer's Guide

 1. Aperture Size

 This is the diameter of the main optical component.
 Larger apertures mean better light-gathering capabilities—essential for clear, detailed views.
-My tests with the Orion 8945 SkyQuest XT8's 8-inch aperture revealed much clearer details of Saturn's rings compared to smaller models.
+My tests with the Orion 8945 SkyQuest XT8 8-inch aperture revealed much clearer details of Saturn's rings compared to smaller models.

 2. Mount Quality